 JACS is a series of introductory computing sessions aimed at new postgraduate students at the Jodrell Bank Centre for Astrophysics.
 In the past we've covered a range of topics, from an introduction to UNIX, to parallel programming, to bayesian statistics and inference.
 Whilst the sessions are aimed at new postgraduate students, they are open to all.
 They're quite informal and you're encouraged to bring along your laptop and work through examples during the sessions.
 We're always looking for new ideas for sessions to run (and volunteers to chair sessions), so please get in touch if you've got any suggestions.
-JACS is currently organised by Tom Armitage and Francesca Pearce.
+JACS is currently organised by Francesca Pearce and Laura Driessen.

-JACS 2017-2018JACS 2017-2018 is organised by Tom Armitage and Francesca Pearce.
+JACS 2017-2018JACS 2017-2018 was organised by Tom Armitage and Francesca Pearce.
 The Autumn schedule and related materials are available below.

 |Time and Date||Chair||Topic||Description|